UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Competiton_Guide.md

 ## Operational Guide

-See the [Operational Guide](../01_Core_Guides/Operational_Guide.md) for the step-by-step mission workflow and the operational constraints for valid pickup, vehicle-to-vehicle package transfer, delivery, and mission execution for both QCar2 and QDrone2 in the virtual stage
+See the [Operational Guide](../01_Core_Guides/Operational_Guide.md) for the step-by-step mission execution for both QCar2 and QDrone2 in the virtual stage

 ## Scoring and Ranking